tvroley/AzureBlobStorageBeginnerTutorial/README.md

                 Console.WriteLine(myBlob.Uri);
             }

-            // The following code allows the user to view the blobs in the console before pressing enter Console.ReadLine();
+            // Allows the user to view the blobs in the console before pressing enter Console.ReadLine();

             // Delete the blob.
             myBlockBlob.Delete();

-	    /* The following code allows the user to view changes to their Azure storage account in the Azure portal website before pressing enter */ Console.ReadLine();
+	    // Allows the user to view changes to their Azure storage account in their Azure portal before pressing enter Console.ReadLine();

             // Delete the container